JuliaLang/julia/doc/src/devdocs/ast.md

 `try` blocks parse as `(try try_block var catch_block finally_block)`.
 If no variable is present after `catch`, `var` is `#f`.
 If there is no `finally` clause, then the last argument is not present.

+### Quote expressions

+Julia source syntax forms for code quoting (`quote` and `:( )`) support interpolation with `$`.
+In Lisp terminology, this means they are actually "backquote" or "quasiquote" forms.
+Internally, there is also a need for code quoting without interpolation.
+In Julia's scheme code, non-interpolating quote is represented with the expression head `inert`.

+`inert` expressions are converted to Julia `QuoteNode` objects.
+These objects wrap a single value of any type, and when evaluated simply return that value.

+A `quote` expression whose argument is an atom also gets converted to a `QuoteNode`.

+### Line numbers

+Source location information is represented as `(line line_num file_name)` where the third component is optional (and omitted when the current line number, but not file name, changes).

+These expressions are represented as `LineNumberNode`s in Julia.